Our Blue-Green Deploy Corrupted 3,200 Records in 11 Minutes

 // retryLimit: 3, retryDelay: exponential

 The backfill for the 3,247 failed jobs ran over the following weekend.
-We replayed events from our message queue (SQS had 7-day retention), matched each to a user, and re-applied the subscription update with the new code.
-Total records recovered: 3,241 of 3,247.
+We replayed events from the message queue (SQS had 7-day retention), matched each to a user, and re-applied the subscription update with the new code.
+3,241 of 3,247 records recovered.
 Six users had deleted their accounts in the interim and we credited them manually.

-1. Blue-green deployments do not protect you from bad migrations.
+Blue-green deployments do not protect you from bad migrations.
 They protect you from bad application code.
-If your migration is not backward-compatible with the previous version of your application, blue-green amplifies the blast radius — the old containers run longer and generate more failures before the shift completes.
+If your migration isn't backward-compatible with the previous version of the application, blue-green amplifies blast radius.
+Old containers run longer and generate more failures before the shift completes.

-2. Column renames are always breaking changes.
-There is no safe way to rename a column in a zero-downtime system without going through Expand-Contract.
-The rename must be decomposed into: add new column → migrate data → shift reads → shift writes → drop old column.
+Column renames are always breaking changes.
+There is no safe way to rename a column in a zero-downtime system without going through Expand-Contract: add new column, migrate data, shift reads, shift writes, drop old column.
 Minimum 3 deploys.

-3. Silent failures are more dangerous than loud ones.
+Silent failures are more dangerous than loud ones.
 Our system returned 200s to users while writing nothing to the database.
-A loud failure (500 to the user) would have triggered immediate investigation.
+A 500 to the user would have triggered immediate investigation.
 Silence let the window grow to 11 minutes.
-Invest heavily in async job failure alerting — not just API error rates.
+Invest in async job failure alerting, not just API error rates.

-4. retryLimit: 0 on background jobs is almost always wrong.
-If you need idempotency (you do), implement it properly with a unique constraint or idempotency key — not by disabling retries.
-A job that can't retry is a job that will silently corrupt your data the first time anything transient goes wrong.
+retryLimit: 0 on background jobs is almost always wrong.
+If you need idempotency (you do), implement it with a unique constraint or idempotency key, not by disabling retries.
+A job that can't retry is a job that will silently corrupt data the first time anything transient goes wrong.

-5. Migration linting should be part of CI.
-We now run migration safety checks in our CI pipeline that flag: renames, NOT NULL additions without defaults, index creation without CONCURRENTLY, and column type changes.
+Migration linting should be part of CI.
+We now run migration safety checks in CI that flag renames, NOT NULL additions without defaults, index creation without CONCURRENTLY, and column type changes.
 The pipeline blocks the PR if any migration is flagged as potentially breaking.
-Total CI addition: 4 lines of config, 0 runtime overhead.
+4 lines of config, zero runtime overhead.

-The total cost of this incident: 11 minutes of data corruption, 3,247 failed job records, 3 days of engineer time for investigation and backfill, and one very uncomfortable all-hands retro.
+The total cost: 11 minutes of data corruption, 3,247 failed job records, 3 days of engineer time for investigation and backfill, and one very uncomfortable all-hands retro.
 The fix cost us 3 extra deploys.
-That's the deal.